daviddarkins-accenture/lotr/docs/medium_article_1.md

 One question comes up again and again:

-> "Can Data Cloud / Data 360 consume this API?
+> "Can Data 360 / Data 360 consume this API?
 I don't see a connector for it."

 These APIs are often a cornerstone of an organisation's data strategy.
 They've been around for years.
 They speak HTTPS, return JSON and when they were built, Salesforce connectors weren't exactly top of mind.